You probably know that you need a budget in order to help you reach your financial goals.

-The first thing you need to do is figure out where you are at right now.
+The first step in creating a budget is understanding where you’re at right now.
 Look at all of your banking accounts, credit cards, debts, buried jars of money in the backyard, and any sources of income.
 You should also spend at least one month tracking all of your spending and see where you money is going.
-You can get a better idea of larger trends, though, if you track your money for two or three months.
+You can get a better idea of larger trends, though, if you follow your money for two or three months.
 You can use a ledger or notebook to record income and expenses, but it might be easier if you use personal finance software, or sign up for a free budget application.
 Assign each expense to a category.
 Be sure to track the cash you spend, as well as purchases made with debit and credit cards.

 2. Review Your Spending and Income

-After you have taken the time to track your income and your expenses, it’s time to review how your money is moving through your personal economy.
+After you have taken the time to track your income and your expenses, it’s time to review how your money is moving through your bank account.
 Look at the categories where you are spending the most, you might be surprised to see where a lot of your money is going.
 Recognize that you might be spending more than you earn each month, don’t worry if you are, it’s a common problem.
 This will identify areas of concern before you make your budget, as well as help you realistically allocate where your money should go each month.
 If you are spending more than you earn, a review will help you see where you need to cut back as you make a budget and will get you back in the black.